Ellidiss/aadl-ellidiss/README.md

 [Ellidiss](https://www.ellidiss) provides [AADLInspector](https://www.ellidiss.com/products/aadl-inspector/) ([detailed](https://www.ellidiss.fr/public/wiki/inspector)).
 AADLInspector is a model processing framework for Critical Software Architecture Models.
 Based on the most recent version of the SAE-AS5506 (AADL) standard, it embeds a set of timing analysis, simulation and code generation tools.
 The tool also provides customizable input model converters for UML profiles or Domain Specific Modelling Languages.

 This extension provides integration with AADLInspector.
 It's able to present AIC project files in a dedicated explorer, launch AADLInspector on a given file or project and run plugins.
-To benefit at best this functions, it needs an AADLInspector version installed and the path set in the extension (settings)(#Extension-Settings).
+To benefit at best this functions, it needs an AADLInspector version installed and the path set in the extension [settings](#Extension-Settings).

 ![Syntax](assets/aictree.webp)